Home

 tops of some of your onions will fall over.
 This is perfectly normal and at the end of the summer, you need

-to help those that have not toppled to do so.
+to help those that have not toppled over to do so.
 In knocking your onions over, be careful not to break them.

 It is best to do this job with your hands or gently with a hoe.
 Any that have flower stocks should be pulled